-Typically, people refinance to lower their interest rates or monthly payments.
+Typically, people refinance to lower their interest rates or adjust their monthly payments.
 But even if you get more appealing terms, you still need the means to pay back your new loan.
 If you run into financial hardship, the private lender might not be flexible about your options.

 If you’re worried about losing your income in the near future, you might not want to refinance just yet.
 Before turning all your student loans into one private loan, make sure you feel confident about your ability to make monthly payments.